binkley/layers-java/README.md

 These include:

 * Instance factory methods, chaining layer construction
-* When possible, use constructors for simple lambdas
+* When possible, use constructors as simple lambdas
 * Curry more complex constructors and functions: aim for uniform syntax
 * Convenience functions to capture common use patterns
 * Streams as preferred model for collections